How to Apply for a Federal Direct Stafford Loan

 Step 2.
 Log in to BOSS and accept your loan.

 Step 3.
-If you are a first time Stafford Loan borrower, complete an online Entrance Counseling session.
-You must complete the Stafford Entrance Counseling.
-This is an online loan counseling session which will take about 30 minutes to complete.
+If you are a first-time Direct Loan borrower, complete an online Entrance Counseling session.
+You must complete Entrance Counseling before we can disburse loan funds to you.
+This online loan counseling session will take about 30 minutes to complete.

 Step 4.
-Complete the Federal Direct Loan Application and Master Promissory Note.
-If you are a first time borrower through the Federal Direct Student Loan Program, you must apply for the Stafford Loan on the Department of Education’s website and electronically sign the Master Promissory Note.
+Complete the Federal Direct Loan Master Promissory Note.
+If you are a first-time borrower through the Federal Direct Student Loan Program, you must electronically sign the Master Promissory Note on the Department of Education’s website.

-In-School Interest Subsidy – Subsidized Stafford loans are interest-free as long as the borrower is enrolled at least half-time in a degree program at a university or college, and for the six month grace period that follows.
-Unsubsidized Stafford Loans begin accruing interest from the date of disbursement and interest continues to accrue while the borrower is in school.
+In-School Interest Subsidy—Subsidized Loans are interest-free as long as the borrower is enrolled at least half-time in a degree program at a university or college and for the six-month grace period that follows.
+Unsubsidized Loans begin accruing interest from the date of disbursement, and interest continues to accrue while the borrower is in school.

 Interest Rates for both loans are fixed rates.
 In some cases, the subsidized loans have a lower interest rate than the unsubsidized loans.